Occupational safety and health: Australia

 In Australia, four of the six states and both territories have enacted and administer harmonized work health and safety legislation in accordance with the Intergovernmental Agreement for Regulatory and Operational Reform in Occupational Health and Safety.
 Each of these jurisdictions has enacted work health and safety legislation and regulations based on the Commonwealth Work Health and Safety Act 2011 and common codes of practice developed by Safe Work Australia.
 Some jurisdictions have also included mine safety under the model approach.
 However, most have retained separate legislation for the time being.
 In August 2019, Western Australia committed to join nearly every other state and territory in implementing the harmonized Model WHS Act, Regulations and other subsidiary legislation.
 Victoria has retained its own regime, although the Model WHS laws themselves drew heavily on the Victorian approach.

+Safe Work Australia also recognizes the psychosocial dimensions of workplace safety, including risks arising from job demands, poor workplace relationships, low job control, and inadequate support during significant organizational changes such as redundancy and restructuring.
+Employers covered under the Model WHS Act have a duty to manage pychosocial hazards with the same rigor applied to physical hazards in the workplace.